 O - Orkney Islands

-Made up of 70 different islands, Orkney is a combination of ancient history (prehistoric villages, the Vikings and stone structures), wildlife (dolphins and orcas), beautiful scenery (cliffs and coastal lines) and natural phenomena (the Northern Lights).
+Made up of 70 different islands, Orkney is a combination of ancient history (prehistoric villages, Viking heritage and stone structures), wildlife (dolphins and orcas), beautiful scenery (cliffs and coastal lines) and, if you are lucky, natural phenomena (the Northern Lights).

 P - Parliament